HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 reviewers: [aardrian, ericwbailey, obto]
 analysts: [obto]
 translators: []
-oluoluoxenfree_bio: Olu Niyi-Awosusi is a software engineer at the FT who loves lists, learning new things, Bee and Puppycat, <a href="https://alistapart.com/article/building-the-woke-web/" target="_blank">social justice, accessibility</a> and trying harder every day.
+oluoluoxenfree_bio: Olu Niyi-Awosusi is a software engineer at the FT who loves lists, learning new things, Bee and Puppycat, <a href="https://alistapart.com/article/building-the-woke-web/">social justice, accessibility</a> and trying harder every day.
 alextait1_bio: Alex Tait is a developer, consultant and educator whose passion lies in the intersection of accessibility and modern JavaScript within interface architecture and design systems.
 As a developer, she believes that inclusion driven development practices with accessibility at the forefront lead to better products for everyone.
 As a consultant and strategist, she believes that less is more and that new feature scope creep cannot be prioritized over core feature parity for disabled users.
 As an educator, she believes in removing barriers to information so that tech can become a more diverse, equitable and inclusive industry.
 discuss: 2044
 results: https://docs.google.com/spreadsheets/d/1UjEBhq0TfYxUpdpq5IuxjeHB4yqhJq4NOKEd6Dwwrdk/